kannankvs/mddocs/Management VRF Design Document Namespace.md

 **Applications triggered internally:**

-This sub-section explains the flow for internal applications like DNS, TACACS, SNMP trap, that are used by the application daemons like SSH (uses TACACS), Ping (uses DNS), SNMPD (sends traps).
+This section explains the flow for internal applications like DNS, TACACS, SNMP trap, that are used by the application daemons like SSH (uses TACACS), Ping (uses DNS), SNMPD (sends traps).
 Daemons use the internal POSIX APIs of internal applications to generate the packets.
 If such packets need to travel via the management namespace, user should configure "--use-mgmt-vrf" as part of the server  address configuration.
-Such application modules are using the following DNAT & SNAT iptables rules to route the packets from default VRF context to the management VRF context and then to send it out of management interface.
-Application specific design enhancement is explained in the appropriate sub-sections.
+These application modules use the following DNAT & SNAT iptables rules to send the packets from default VRF context to the management VRF context and to route them through management namespace via management interface.
+Application specific design enhancement is explained below in the appropriate sections.

    1) Destination IP address of packet is changed to "iip1".
-This results in default VRF routing instance to send all those packets to veth pair, which results in reaching management namespace.
+This results in default VRF routing instance to send all the packets to veth pair, resulting in reaching management namespace.
 This is an example for tacacs that uses the port number 62000 for the tacacs server, which is explained in detail in tacacs implementation section.

     C15: Create DNAT rule for tacacs server IP address ip netns exec management iptables -t nat -A PREROUTING -i if1 -p tcp --dport 62000 -j DNAT --to-destination <actual_tacacs_server_ip>:<dport_of_tacacs_server>

    2) Destination port number of packet is changed to an internal port number.
-This will be used by management namespace for finding the appropriate DNAT rule in its iptables that is requried to identify the actual destiation IP to which the packet has to be sent.
+This will be used by management namespace for finding the appropriate DNAT rule in management VRF iptables that is requried to identify the actual destiation IP to which the packet has to be sent.

     C16: Create SNAT rule for source IP masquerade ip netns exec management iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE